gperonato/getHorizon/README.md

 ```
 and follow the instructions on the terminal.

-To use the script you need an API key from Mapzen.
-You can get yours from [here](https://mapzen.com/developers/sign_in).
+To use the Mapquest services, you need an API key from Mapquest.
+You can get yours from [here](https://developer.mapquest.com/).
 You have to insert the key in a text file called `API.txt` and save it in the same directory as the script.

 Potential uses